vdclab/vdclab-wiki/OmicsDB.md

 > OmicsDB is a publicly available web portal with an underlying database containing genomic, and transcriptomic data and analysis tools.
 It allows non-bioinformaticians to browse genomic data and inspect and compare biological networks across species.
 {.is-info}

- > July 10, 2020: Encountered fatal server errors upon visitation and account registration attempt; website and services were unavailable
+ > July 10, 2020: Encountered fatal server errors upon visitation and account registration attempt; website and services were unavailable (edit user notes/ease of use with repeat review)
 {.is-warning}

 ## Website